A Local Paint Company - Applying Higher Principles

 Q: Why disclose business info ethically?

 A: Sharing relevant details builds credibility in many ways.
-It empowers human beings—clients and staff—to engage confidently.
+It empowers people—clients and staff—to engage confidently.

 Q: What four principles ensure integrity?